 Q: Is chiropractic safe to receive after an injury?

 A: Eventually, after the healing process, yes.
-It also depends on the injury.
-Breaking an ankle shouldn't have too much effect on treating back pain.
-But recently undergoing back surgery will.
-Before you begin treatment, be sure to inform your chiropractor of any recent surgeries or injuries you've had during the initial consultation page.
+However, it also depends on the injury.
+Breaking an ankle shouldn't affect treating back pain much, but recently undergoing back surgery will.
+Before you begin treatment, inform your chiropractor of any recent surgeries or injuries you've had during the initial consultation page.

 Q: When should I see a chiropractor?

 A: Any time!
-While chiropractic care is most often used for treating pain, seeing a chiropractor regularly even without pre-existing pain is a good idea.
-It strengthens the core muscles and preserves the spine and promotes a healthier lifestyle that includes stretching, exercise and balanced diet.
+While chiropractic care is most often used for treating pain, seeing a chiropractor regularly, even if you don’t have any pre-existing pain.
+Chiropractic care strengthens the core muscles, preserves the spine, and promotes a healthier lifestyle that includes stretching, exercise, and a balanced diet.